 Office for Bombing Prevention

 The Office for Bombing Prevention (OBP) leads the Department of Homeland Security's efforts to implement the National Policy for Countering Improvised Explosive Devices and enhance the nation's ability to prevent, protect against, respond to, and mitigate the use of explosives against critical infrastructure; the private sector; and federal, state, local, tribal, and territorial entities.

 Critical Infrastructure Vulnerability Assessments

-The Protective Security Coordination Division develops and deploys a scalable assessment methodology to identify critical infrastructure vulnerabilities, support collaborative security planning, and provide options for consideration to enhance protective measures and risk mitigation strategies.
+The Protective Security Coordination Division develops and deploys an assessment methodology for a broad range of facilities and projects to identify critical infrastructure vulnerabilities, support collaborative security planning, and provide recommendations to enhance protective measures and risk mitigation strategies.

 Available voluntary critical infrastructure vulnerability assessment programs: